courselabs/kubernetes/labs/rbac/README.md

 kubectl exec deploy/kube-explorer -- cat /var/run/secrets/kubernetes.io/serviceaccount/token
 ```

-> That's the authentication token for the Service Account, so Kubernetes knows the identity of the API client
+> That's the authentication token for the Service Account, so Kubernetes knows the identity of the API user

 So the app is **authenticated** and it's allowed to use the API, but the account is not **authorized** to list Pods.
 Security principals - ServiceAccounts, Groups and Users - start off with no permissions and need to be granted acces to resources.